 Inquests & Public Inquiries

-Meredith regularly appears at inquests and this is an area of her practice she is keen to expand.
-She is regularly instructed by NHS Trusts, local authorities and private companies.
-Meredith has experience of inquests in which Article 2 is engaged and experience of inquests of a particularly sensitive nature including suicides or the deaths of children or infants.
+Meredith regularly appears at inquests, and this is an area of her practice she is keen to expand.
+She is regularly instructed by NHS Trusts, care homes, local authorities and private companies.
+Her cases often involve physical health provision, mental health provision (including inpatient and community mental health care), suicide, mental capacity, social care, safeguarding, health and safety and road traffic accidents.
+She has experience of inquests of a particularly sensitive nature such as those involving suicides or the deaths of children or infants.

-1) A four-day inquest representing an NHS trust following the death of a teenager by suicide following their discharge from in-patient mental health care.
+- A four-day Article 2 inquest representing an NHS trust following the death of a teenager by suicide following their discharge from in-patient mental health care.
 This inquest involved the added complexity that care was provided across two NHS Trusts;

-2) A three-day inquest representing an NHS trust following the death of a baby from SIDS.
+- A three-day inquest representing two NHS trusts following the death of a baby from SIDS.
 This inquest involved the provision of written submissions concerning whether it was open to the coroner to find causation given the scientific research on SIDS;

-3) A one-day inquest representing an NHS trust following the death from sepsis of a woman who had been discharged from hospital following surgery.
+- A one-day inquest representing an NHS trust following the death from sepsis of a woman who had been discharged from hospital following surgery;

 Selected Cases